The Children of the Night (short story): Links to other works of fiction

 The story clearly links into the Cthulhu Mythos.
 At one point, the character Tavrel notes Lovecraft's "Call of Cthulhu" as one of the "three master horror-tales" alongside Poe's "The Fall of the House of Usher" and Machen's "Black Seal".
 He later mentions, however, the historical existence of cults dedicated to "nameless and ghastly gods and entities as Cthulhu, Yog Sothoth, Tsathoggua, Gol-goroth, and the like".
-The Necronomicon is mentioned as a real book - both Conrad and Kirowan have read the Latin version.
-Nameless Cults is obviously real to the characters as it is on show on Conrad's bookshelf.
+The Necronomicon is mentioned as a real book — both Conrad and Kirowan have read the Latin version.
+Nameless Cults is obviously real to the characters, as it is shown on Conrad's bookshelf.

 The story is also clearly linked to other stories in the works of Robert E. Howard.
 Bran Mak Morn and the cult of The Dark Man are explicitly mentioned.
 The Children of the Night may, from their description, be the Serpent Men of the Kull story "The Shadow Kingdom", the "Worms" from the Bran story "Worms of the Earth", or both.

 "The Black Stone" refers to a community which existed in a remote mountain region of Hungary and which practiced sinister rites involving human-sacrifice, towards which the narrator expresses a revulsion similar to that expressed to the "Children of the Night" in the present story.
 These are mentioned as having been totally exterminated by the Ottoman armies in 1526, an act which the narrator completely condones and considers to have been justified and necessary.

+Reception

+L. Sprague de Camp, Catherine Crook de Camp, and Jane Whittington Griffin describe "The Children of the Night" as "perhaps the least well-conceived of all the stories Howard sold in his lifetime", suggesting that the ending of the story is "in imitation of Lovecraft's style".